ForrestTrepte/bonsai-simulink/README.md

 - [ ]	Create an Azure account and add a “Bonsai” resource into your Azure Account.

 ## Bonsai Required Scripts
 Once you have completed the above, open *carpole* or *moab* in the *samples* folder.
+If you choose the *moab* sample, you will first need to install the Simscape Multibody MATLAB Add-On.

-Each of these samples contains several files:
+Each sample contains several files:
 1. **bonsaiConfig.m**
 2. **bonsaiTrain.m**
 3. **bonsaiAssess.m**